eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 Additionally, if the Alt key is not recognized, do this:

-Tweaks > Keyboad & Mouse > Additional Layout Options > Alt and Win behavior > Alt nad Meta are on Alt
+Tweaks > Keyboad & Mouse > Additional Layout Options > Alt and Win behavior > Alt and Meta are on Alt

 - Make Caps Lock a Ctrl key: